mesthaharishs/VisualTesting-Playwright/README.md

 # Visual Testing using Playwright

-Playwright in built feature helps us to perform Visual Test Comparision for Web applications in all the browsers and emulators.
+Playwright in built Visual Testing feature helps us to perform Visual Test Comparision for Web applications in all the browsers and emulators.